searchmenu mobile

 Orchids are an amazingly diverse and adaptable group of plants with up to 50,000 known species.
 With such a wide variety of gorgeous plants to choose from, it may be hard to know which orchid will be best for you.
 Here is a list of some of the most common indoor orchid houseplants.

-Dendrobium Phalaenopsis – originates from the warmer climates of southeast Asia and Australia.
+Dendrobium Phalaenopsis – Originates from the warmer climates of southeast Asia and Australia.

 • They bloom on long flower stems, with small oval leaves on their lower section.